 Another cause of concerns is Teflon chemicals used in pet food bags.
-Dogs are to be exposed through food contaminated with PFCs leaching from pet food bag coatings.
+Cats and dogs are to be exposed through food contaminated with PFCs leaching from pet food bag coatings.
 One should bear in mind to seek out pet food that does not use PFCs.

-Bisphenol A or BPA is a toxin found not only in plastic, but also in tins of dog food.
-This is a huge source of concern because there is a direct correlation between canned food ingestion and the incidence of hyperthyroidism in cats.3 You can avoid this from happening if you search out quality, holistic canned food companies should you decide to feed your dog with canned food.
+Bisphenol A or BPA is a toxin found not only in plastic, but also in tins of dog and cat food.
+This is a huge source of concern because there is a direct correlation between canned food ingestion and the incidence of hyperthyroidism in cats.
+You can avoid this from happening if you search out quality, holistic canned food companies should you decide to feed your cat or dog with canned food.